Hunter-Open-Source-Club/Constitution/constitution.md

    regardless of sex, gender identity, sexual orientation, race, ethnicity, or disability.

 1. Voting membership is granted to all registered members.
-Registration is
+The club will maintain a registry of the names of members and their positions as well as the amount of time contributed back to the club, useful for logging extracurricular or volunteer hours.

 1. All members should make an effort to participate in the community and commit to sharing knowledge for the betterment of the community.

-1. Voting membership will be suspended in the case of
+1. Voting membership will be suspended in the case of...

-   a. a proceeding of *Popular Referendum* with due process considered.
+   a. a proceeding of *Popular Referendum* with due process considered,

    a. any disciplinary action by Hunter College against a member after due
      process.